ballerfuturistic/sfmnauts/general/rigging.md

 If you were to export a mesh with non-normalized weight values, then reimport the exported result, you will observe that the weight values have been restructured to be properly normalized.

 The consequences of this are usually light since the restructured rigging attempts to resemble what you had before, but **it absolutely can create mismatched results between what you see in your 3D program, and the final rigging you see in-game**.
 Your rig will survive auto-normalization,  but you can easily lose very crucial weights in delicate areas that really do make a difference up close.
-When doing custom rigging, **always use an auto-normalization function.**
+When doing custom rigging, **always rig normalized.** Most programs have an option to keep weights normalized at all times while doing your weight assigning.

 ### Bone Weights Per Vertex Limit

 Source has a hard coded limit on the number of bone weights per vertex.
 It is integral to the engine and can't be changed.